kizu/tenkan/README.md

 This repo consists of some useful _includes_, that you could use for your site or blog on Jekyll.

+_However_, all those things are very hacky (as almost anything you could do without plugins in Jekyll), so be cautious, things can go wrong any moment ;)

 ## Features

 - Made for gh-pages.
 All the things Tenkan contains are just some magic made in Liquid — no ruby plugins.
 That means that it would work everywhere the Jekyll is run with `--safe` flag, so it would perfectly work at GitHub Pages.